 - Significant tax advantages with tax relief on contributions.

 - Greater flexibility in the way benefits may be taken in retirement.
 Up to 25% of the value of your clients SIPP investments can be taken as a tax free cash sum whilst the remainder is still invested.

 - At retirement, the client has a number of choices.
 They can take full, partial or phased ‘drawdown’ income from their invested fund, buy an annuity, or have a combination of these.

-- Competitively priced with a clear charging structure.
+- Clear charging structure.

 - Allows flexible options when the client chooses to take benefits.